jeanreye4/tic-tac-toe/readme.md

 **You will be working individually for this project**, but we'll be guiding you along the process and helping as you go.
 Show us what you've got!

+> If you want to choose a different game for project1, please consult with an instructor!
+Warning - many seemingly simple games end up being much more complex than you might think!

 ### Asking For Help

 [Please read!](asking-for-help.md)